+PER 3070 NUTRITION AND PHYSICAL CONDITIONING

-A study of basic nutrition and its effects upon growth and development, body composition, and human performance inactive person.
-In conjunction with studying the basic components of a total body, year-round physical conditioni cific to the individual and activity.
-PER 3519 THERAPEUTIC MODALITIES AND TREATMENT OF ATHLETIC INJURIES A study of the theory and application of the physiological regulation of pain, inflammation, and healing of the hum include basic physics, application of modalities, the basic rehabilitation concepts and modalities of the treatment ar physically active.
+A study of basic nutrition and its effects upon growth and development, body composition, and human performance in the active and inactive person.
+In conjunction with studying the basic components of a total body, year-round physical conditioning program specific to the individual and activity.

+PER 3519 THERAPEUTIC MODALITIES AND TREATMENT OF ATHLETIC INJURIES

+A study of the theory and application of the physiological regulation of pain, inflammation, and healing of the human body to include basic physics, application of modalities, the basic rehabilitation concepts and modalities of the treatment and care of the physically active.
 Prerequisites: Athletic Training major.

-PER 3520 REHABILITATION TECHNIQUES AND THERAPEUTIC EXERCISE A study of the theory and application of the basic rehabilitation and reconditioning concepts and protocols for the p Prerequisite: PER 3950, 3951, Corequisite: PER 3855, 3856.
-3 hours bhysically active.
-PER 3525 INTRODUCTION TO THERAPEUTIC RECREATION An introduction and overview of the history, philosophy and practice of Therapeutic Recreation as a treatment serv 3 hours ice.
-PER 3530 ISSUES AND TRENDS IN THERAPEUTIC RECREATION A study of prominent issues and trends in the field of Therapeutic Recreation.
-3 hours PER 3535 ASSESSMENT IN THERAPEUTIC RECREATION A study of the basic concepts, techniques, and methods connected with the practice of Therapeutic Recreation in se medical, rehabilitation and health care services.
-3 hours ettings offering PER 3540 PROGRAM PLANNING IN THERAPEUTIC RECREATION An introduction to the systematic design, implementation and evaluation of therapeutic recreation programs.
-3 hours PER 3545 THERAPEUTIC RECREATION INTERVENTION AND TECHNIQUES A course designed as an experiential class in implementing therapeutic recreation interventions which will emphasi dynamics, initiatives, leadership, adaption, therapeutic communication, and behavior management.
-3 hours ze group PER 3551 PHARMACOLOGY A study of the basic principles and fundamentals of human pharmacology, to include a knowledge of the chemical properties, biochemical and physiological effects, mechanism of action, absorption, distribution, and biotransformation, therapeutic use and adverse reactions of drugs commonly used in the treatment of athletic injuries.
-PER 3759 TEACHING METHODS SEMINAR Methods of organizing, presenting, and evaluating selected physical education activities.
-2 hours PER 3800 MOTOR LEARNING An investigation of motor development needed to understand human behavior as it relates to teaching, learning, and motor skills.
-2 hours d performing PER 3855 EXERCISE PHYSIOLOGY A study of the immediate and chronic physiological changes which accompany exercise and the implication of thes physical education and training programs.
+PER 3520 REHABILITATION TECHNIQUES AND THERAPEUTIC EXERCISE

+A study of the theory and application of the basic rehabilitation and reconditioning concepts and protocols for the physically active.
+Prerequisite: PER 3950, 3951, Corequisite: PER 3855, 3856.

+PER 3525 INTRODUCTION TO THERAPEUTIC RECREATION

+An introduction and overview of the history, philosophy and practice of therapeutic recreation as a treatment service.

+PER 3530 ISSUES AND TRENDS IN THERAPEUTIC RECREATION

+A study of prominent issues and trends in the field of therapeutic recreation.

+PER 3535 ASSESSMENT IN THERAPEUTIC RECREATION

+A study of the basic concepts, techniques, and methods connected with the practice of therapeutic recreation in settings offering medical, rehabilitation and health care services.

+PER 3540 PROGRAM PLANNING IN THERAPEUTIC RECREATION

+An introduction to the systematic design, implementation and evaluation of therapeutic recreation programs.

+PER 3545 THERAPEUTIC RECREATION INTERVENTION AND TECHNIQUES

+A course designed as an experiential class in implementing therapeutic recreation interventions which will emphasize group dynamics, initiatives, leadership, adaption, therapeutic communication, and behavior management.

+3 hours A study of the prevention, recognition, evaluation, management, treatment, and disposition of injuries/illness associated with participation in competitive athletics and physical activity, and implementation of all components of a comprehensive athletic training pro-

+A study of the basic principles and fundamentals of human pharmacology, to include a knowledge of the chemical and physical properties, biochemical and physiological effects, mechanism of action, absorption, distribution, and biotransformation and excre-

+PER 3551 PHARMACOLOGY

+PER 3759 TEACHING METHODS SEMINAR

+Methods of organizing, presenting, and evaluating selected physical education activities.

+tion, therapeutic use and adverse reactions of drugs commonly used in the treatment of athletic injuries.

+PER 3800 MOTOR LEARNING

+An investigation of motor development needed to understand human behavior as it relates to teaching, learning, and performing motor skills.

+PER 3855 EXERCISE PHYSIOLOGY

+A study of the immediate and chronic physiological changes which accompany exercise and the implication of these changes for physical education and training programs.
 Lecture and laboratory.
 Prerequisite: BIOL 2419.

-3 hours se changes for PER 3856 EXERCISE PHYSIOLOGY LAB An application of physiological principles to the study of the immediate and chronic physiological changes which a cise and the implication of these changes for physical education and training programs.
+PER 3856 EXERCISE PHYSIOLOGY LAB

+An application of physiological principles to the study of the immediate and chronic physiological changes which accompany exercise and the implication of these changes for physical education and training programs.
 Lecture and laboratory.

-1 hour accompany exer- PER 3901 CLINICAL II Students complete clinical proficiency requirements and gain clinical experience.
+PER 3901 CLINICAL II Students complete clinical proficiency requirements and gain clinical experience.
 Prerequisite: PER 2552.
-1 hour

-Students complete clinical proficiency requirements and gain clinical experience.
-Prerequisite: PER 2552.
+PER 3902 CLINICAL III Students complete clinical proficiency requirements and gain clinical experience.
+Prerequisites: PER 3519.

-PER 3902 CLINICAL III
+PER 3903 CLINICAL IV